bluerobotics/BlueOS-docs/content/usage/advanced/index.md

    - Detection requires turning on legacy camera support:
       1. turn on via the settings button in the buttom right corner
       2. reboot the onboard computer to enable
-{% pirate() %}
-- It is possible to use the "Redirect source" element to make an ethernet camera available via the BlueOS camera manager, which allows QGroundControl to detect it automatically (via MAVLink)
+- It is possible to use the "Redirect source" element to make an ethernet camera available via the BlueOS camera manager, which allows Cockpit and QGroundControl to detect it automatically
-{% end %}

 {{ simple_pirate_image(src="video", width=600) }}